-It’s as simple as coming in for an appointment where we take impressions, and create customized “trays” that fit perfectly to your teeth.
-When your custom trays are ready we bring you back and show you how to place a small amount of gel into the trays, and then insert them into your mouth for about one to two hours every day for 10-14 days until the desired whiteness is achieved.
+It’s as simple as coming in for an impressions appointment to create customized trays that perfectly fit to your teeth.
+When your custom trays are ready, we bring you back and show you how to place a small amount of gel into the trays, and then insert them into your mouth.
+This can be repeated for one to two hours daily for 10-14 days until the desired whiteness is achieved.

 The procedure is pain-free and can be touched-up whenever you want.
-At Brightside, the initial whitening set-up is $120 dollars and once you run out of whitening gel, touch-ups kits are only $35 dollars each (cheaper than a single pack of crest white strips!).
+At Brightside, the initial whitening set-up is $130 dollars and once you run out of whitening gel, touch-ups kits are only $35 dollars each (cheaper than a single pack of Crest Whitestrips!).

-One thing to note is that false teeth or parts of teeth (crowns, fillings, vaneers) will not change colour when you whiten.
+One thing to note is that false teeth or parts of teeth (crowns, fillings, or veneers) will not change colour when you whiten.
 This may lead to a mismatched look.
-But for patients who are committed to a whiter smile, your dentist can replace any prominent fillings or vaneers with one that matches your new whiter teeth.
+But for patients who are committed to a whiter smile, your dentist can replace any prominent fillings or veneers with one that matches your new whiter teeth.

 Mind the Gap: Solutions for Missing Teeth

-Bridges, dentures or implants all options for returning you to a full smile.
+Bridges, dentures or implants are all options for returning you to a full smile.
 Bridges are useful for replacing multiple teeth and are anchored to the adjacent teeth.
-Dental implants are a titanium root that is position beneath your gums that a false tooth is placed on top of.
+Dental implants are a titanium root that is position beneath your gums with a false tooth placed on top.
 An implant encourages bone stability, deters bone loss, and preserves the adjacent teeth.
 Dentures provide an option if you’ve lost all or most of your teeth.
-Talking to your dentist to figure out which option is best for you!
+Talk to your dentist to figure out which option is best for you!